Why High Pressure Pumps Fail Prematurely in Industrial Use

 • Debris trapped between valve and seat

-Once valve sealing degrades, backflow increases and pressure stability deteriorates.
-This condition is closely linked to sudden pressure loss events discussed in why triplex plunger pump pressure drops suddenly, where valve condition plays a major role.
+This condition is closely related to sudden pressure loss problems discussed in why triplex plunger pump pressure drops suddenly, where valve condition plays a major role.

 Suction Conditions That Quietly Destroy Pumps